ReactTraining/react-router-5-course/README.md

 ### Installing lesson branches

 All the branches are checked out to your local machine automatically when you do `npm install`.
 Just do a `git branch` to verify and see all branches after.
+If they didn't appear, try running `npm run branches` to download all the branches.

 To view a branch: `git checkout [branch-name]`